The Limited Traffic Zone (ZTL)

 Bikes are available from stands scattered around the city – the Central railway station, Piazza Ghiberti, etc.

-The most popular bicycle rental service is Florence By Bike, located in Via San Zanobi, that offers a wide selection of bikes and accessories for every need (child seat, basket…).
+The most popular bicycle rental service is Florence By Bike, located in Via San Zanobi, which offers a wide selection of bikes and accessories for every need (child seat, basket…).

 Just be sure to lock your bike when you are done, or you will be charged for the extra time!